Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 Then reduce even further.

-• Work with a single color family (e.g., only blue tones).
+• Work with a single color family (e.g., only blues).

 • Use pre-planned color schemes.